angieFelipe/Getting-CleaningData_CourseProject/CodeBook.md

 - 'features.txt': List of all features.

-- 'HARdataset.txt': data set for 10299 observations and 564 variables
+- 'HARdataset.txt': data set for 10299 observations and 564 variables (561 features + activity + subject + (test or training))

 - 'HARsubset.txt': data set for 10299 observations and 89 variables
+      (86 features referred to mean and standard deviation + activity + subject + (test or training))

-- 'HARaverage.txt': data set for 180 observations and 87 variables
+- 'HARaverage.txt': data set for 180 observations and 87 variables corresponding to the average of each variable of HARsubset.txt for each activity and each subject